 Menstrual Cup ∙ Size 1

-Made from 100% medical grade silicone
+100% medical grade silicone

-- Comfortable: soft & flexible
+- Comfortable: medical grade silicone is soft and flexible

 - Leak free

 - You can wear the cup up to 12 hours

 - Hypoallergenic.
 Therefore better suited for sensitive skin

 There’s a first time for everything.
 If you find yourself thinking ‘but how?!’, no worries there are detailed instructions inside the box or check out the FAQ.
 You’ll be ok.